civicsource/redux-rsi/README.md

 }, "username", "fetchUser")(UserProfile);
 ```

 Now, the update function will only run if the specific `username` or `fetchUser` props change.
+You can use object paths of arbitrary length here: e.g. `user.username`; in which case the `fn` will only run if the `username` field on `user` changes.

 ### `createAjaxAction(action, getPromise)`